offlineland/manyland-archive/CODE_OF_CONDUCT.md

 > environment for everyone.

 Below is the Contributor Covenant Code of Conduct.
+The TLDR is:
+- Be civil and respectful.
+- If not, you will get banned from participating to the Offlineland repositories.

 ## Our Pledge